ssrdio/IdentityUI/README.md

 ## Configuring SMS gateway
 To be able to use SMS sending functionality within `IdentityUI` you fill first need to configure the system to communication with your SMS gateway.
 In this example we will show how the Twilio API can be configured.

 First you will need to create a Twilio account.
 You can do that [here](https://www.twilio.com/try-twilio).
-When your account is ready, you will need update the `appsettings.json` file wiith API access token.
+When your account is ready, you will need update the `appsettings.json` file with API access token.
 For example:
 ```json
 "IdentityUI": {
   "SmsGateway": {